Bariatric Surgery Options

 If you need to lose more than 100 pounds, and diet and exercise haven’t worked, bariatric surgery can be an effective tool for treating obesity and its related health complications.
 However, in order to lose weight, surgery must be accompanied by nutrition and lifestyle changes.
 Most people who undergo surgery lose weight, but which option is right for you?

-At UPMC's Bariatric Surgery Center, our surgeons perform a variety of bariatric (weight loss) procedures, including minimally invasive bariatric surgery.
+Our surgeons perform a variety of bariatric (weight loss) procedures, including minimally invasive bariatric surgery.
 They'll work with you to develop a personalized weight loss plan and talk with you about weight loss surgery to determine the best option for you.

 What is Weight Loss Surgery?
 A Quick Comparison of Bariatric Surgery Options